pranujm/pranujm/README.md

 ## About Me:

-Hi, I’m Pranuj, a Sophomore at Rensselaer Polytechnic Institute majoring in Computer Science with a minor in Data Science & Engineering.
+My name is Pranuj, currently a Sophomore at Rensselaer Polytechnic Institute.

+I am majoring in Computer Science with a minor in Data Science & Engineering.

 I have experience with SQL and Python, using libraries for data visualization, analysis, machine learning, and quantum computing.